Sujiritha-S/sales_report/README.md

 ## Tools Used
 - Microsoft Excel
   - PivotTables and PivotCharts
   - Conditional Formatting
   - INDEX + MATCH lookup formulas
   - Combo charts and trendlines
   - Slicers for interactivity

 ## Notes
 - A data model relationship has been created between the Sales Report and Catalogue tables via PRODUCT ID.
 - Both tables are formatted as Named Tables for cleaner references:
   - sales_report
   - catalogue
 - While these relationships are not actively used in dashboard visuals, they provide a solid base for future enhancements such as:
   - Power Pivot or Power BI integration
   - Dynamic filtering by category
   - More advanced DAX measures
+- In the raw data sheets (e.g., *Sales Report*), column names like `Buying Price`, `Selling Price`, `Buying Value`, and `Selling Value` are used.
+In the dashboard and README, we refer to them more clearly as:
+  - `Buying Price` → **Unit Cost**
+  - `Selling Price` → **Unit Price**
+  - `Buying Value` → **Cost**
+  - `Selling Value` → **Revenue**

+This helps align industry terminology with the visuals in the dashboard.

 ## Getting Started
 - To explore the dashboard: